 Wild edible plants and fruits are easily found in Thailand once you know what you are looking for.
 Sometimes you can’t see the wood for the trees.

-When you introduce wild edible plants and fruits to your diet, you will not only increase your range of vitamins and trace mineral but discover new flavours you wouldn’t normally experience from supermarket products.
+When you introduce wild edible plants, edible weeds and fruits to your diet, you will not only increase your range of vitamins, trace mineral and countless medicinal benefits, but also discover new flavours you wouldn’t normally experience from supermarket products.

 Most people have a limited range of fresh fruit and vegetables in their diets, mainly due to modern farming and transportation methods.
-When you grow your own or forage for wild food, the availability is almost endless.
+Much of the food produced by big Ag is also nutrient deficient.
+When you grow your own or forage for edible wild plants, the availability is almost endless.

-One mans weed is another mans salad.
-When it comes to food, diversity is the spice of life!
+One mans weed is another mans salad!
+When it comes to food, nutritional density and diversity is the spice of life!

-I’ve often seen local Thais in the hedgerows foraging for food but never knew what they were collecting.
+I’ve often seen local Thais in the hedgerows foraging for wild food and edible weeds, but never knew what they were collecting.

 Lately, I’ve took it on myself to self-educate my way round wild edible plants.
 The more I look, the more I find.
-There really is an abundance of food here and I doubt that I’ve even scratched the surface yet.
+There really is an abundance of edible plants here and I doubt that I’ve even scratched the surface yet.

 Below, I share some wild edible plants and fruits I’ve discovered in our permaculture garden, down on the farm and beside the local roads while walking the dogs.